arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ***LED 2 is used to show system status: `PANIC`, `WLAN` and `BT`.
 But it can be controlled by the user.***

 You can also control these LEDs from a Python script as follows.
-Remmember to **create a new App** inside Arduino App Lab and then copy and paste the script below in the python section of your App:
+Remember to **create a new App** inside Arduino App Lab and then copy and paste the script below in the python section of your App:

 ```python
 import time